-- The parent's role in the care and/or decision making of the child, even on a limited basis, is such that his or her involvement and availability may be ascertained form the Boston Children's Hospital record or - The parent's whereabouts are known at the time the child is approached for research purposes. - If, in situations in which the above referenced criteria are met, the investigator is unable to make contact with the parent, the investigator is to document the attempts made, including the date of the attempt and the method of attempted contact (e.g., phone, fax, email).
+- 1. The parent/guardian's role in the care and/or decision making of the child, even on a limited basis, is such that his or her involvement and availability may be ascertained form the Boston Children's Hospital record. - 2.
+The parent/guardian's whereabouts are known at the time the child is approached for research purposes. - 3.
+If in situations in which the above referenced criteria are met, the investigator is unable to contact the parent/guardian, the investigator is to document the attempts made, including the date of the attempt and the method of attempted contact (e.g. phone, fax, email).
 After multiple attempts at contact are made (usually three at a minimum), it may be reasonable to conclude that the parent/guardian is not reasonably available.

-Although the IRB generally requires both parents' signatures, situations may exist in which one parent accompanies a child to an acute care visitor emergency, and to require the signature of both parents or guardians would represent a significant impediment to the initiation of an investigational procedure that carries a potential for direct benefit.
-In situations where the provision of immediate and emergent care would be thwarted by the process of seeking both parents' consent in advance, and only one parent is reasonably available, one parent's consent may be relied upon.
-However, the rationale for proceeding in this situation is to be well documented in the research and medical records, and appropriate and reasonable attempts are to be made to notify the other parent as soon as possible.

-Even where a protocol generally requires both parents' permission, the permission of both parents is NOT required if a court grants decision-making authority solely to one parent, excluding any court-ordered consent role for the other if only one parent is alive or competent or if some person or agency other than the parent has been assigned legal custody of the child by law or court order.
+- 4. Although the IRB generally requires both parents/guardians' signatures, situations may exist in which one parent accompanies a child to an acute care visitor emergency, and to require the signature of both parents/guardians would represent a significant impediment to the initiation of an investigational procedure that carries a potential for direct benefit. - 5.
+In situations where the provision of immediate and emergent care would be thwarted by the process of seeking both parents' consent in advance, and only one parent is reasonably available, one parent's consent may be relied upon. - 6.
+However, the rationale for proceeding in this situation is to be well documented in the research and medical records, and appropriate and reasonable attempts are to be made to notify the other parent/guardian as soon as possible. - 7.
+Even where a protocol generally requires both parents/guardians' permission, the permission of both parents is NOT required if a court grants decision-making authority solely to one parent, excluding any court-ordered consent role for the other if only one parent is alive or competent or if some person or agency other than the parent has been assigned legal custody of the child by law or court order. - 8.
 In cases where a child has been removed from parental custody, and legal custody in some form has been granted to the Department of Children and Families, an agency, or foster parents, it is advisable to discuss the case with the Office of General Counsel.